-Data Lake is a single point storage system that can accommodate relational data of any format from various data sources, this can then be used to produce the data for analytics and reporting purposes.
-It is not necessary to standardize or structure the data after being picked from the data sources, as Data Lake can hold standardized or non-standardized, structured or unstructured, processed or unprocessed data from any kind of sources, irrespective of the outcomes expected from the data stored in the Data Lake.
+It is a single point storage system that can accommodate relational data of any format from various data sources, this can then be used to produce the data for analytics and reporting purposes.
+It is not necessary to standardize or structure the data after being picked from the data sources, as it can hold standardized or non-standardized, structured or unstructured, processed or unprocessed data from any kind of sources, irrespective of the outcomes expected from the data stored in the Data Lake.

 Why we Need a Data Lake?

 By building a lake, data scientists can see the unrefined view of data.

 Reasons for using it are as follows:

 The corporation that produces business benefits from their data successfully exceed their peers.
 In an Aberdeen survey, the corporation that set up a Data Lake was 9% above the organic revenue growth performance of similar companies.
 These leaders were able to perform new types of analytics such as machine learning through new sources such as log files, clickstream data, social media, and Internet connectivity in the lake.

 It supports the importing of data that comes in real time.
 Data is gathered from multiple resources and then moved to the lake in the original format.
 A lake provides higher scalability of data.
 Also, you can know what type of data is in the lake by indexing, crawling, cataloging of the data.

 It supports Data Governance which manages the availability, usability, security, and integrity of data.